S.S. Lazio Calcio Gaelico

-S.S.
-Lazio Calcio Gaelico, also known as Lazio GAA, is a Gaelic Athletic Association (GAA) club based in Rome, Italy.
+Rome Hibernia GAA formerly known as S.S.
+Lazio Calcio Gaelico and Lazio GAA, is a Gaelic Athletic Association (GAA) club based in Rome, Italy.

-The club caters for men and ladies' Gaelic football and is part of Polisportiva Lazio, the biggest European multi-sport club known for their association football team.
+The club caters for men and ladies' Gaelic football hurling and camogie.
 The teams play in the Central-East region of Europe GAA.
 It is one of the three Italian teams, among with Ascaro Rovigo and Padova Gaelic Football, recognized by GAA.

 Originally the club was founded and known as Rome Gaelic Football by an owner of one of the most famous Irish pubs in Rome.
 Their kits were green and black.

-In 2015 they obtained affiliation with Lazio and changed their name, crest and kit colours, now sky and white.
-The crest is the common symbol of S.S.
-Lazio, an imperial eagle with a Celtic cross, Polisportiva's Latin motto Concordia parvae res crescunt ("In harmony little things rise") and a Red Hand of Ulster to pay homage to the founder of the former Rome GC club Christopher Taggart, born in County Tyrone.
-Kits were supplied by Legea for the first two years and now by O'Neills.
+In 2024, the club underwent a major rebranding, changing its name to Rome Hibernia GAA, updating its kit to new red and white colours, and introducing a new crest that symbolizes its dual heritage.
+The crest combines Roman and Irish symbolism, featuring the goddess of Rome—a protector and counsellor of the state—referencing the strength of the Roman army and the wisdom of the Roman Senate.
+The crest incorporates the luck of the Irish and is a contemporary nod to County Londonderry, blending traditional GAA characteristics with symbols of both hurling and football with the goddess’s brooch containing a harp as a reference to Ireland and the Tara Brooch, while the colour white, representing Jupiter, symbolises strength of mind.

+The club also hosts an annual Cormac Mac Lochlainn Cup in honour of their former captain, Cormac Mac Lochlainn, who played an important role in building the team and tragically died of cancer in 2022.

-Despite its recent foundation, the club has known worldwide fame, most in the Irish media, for a meeting with Pope Francis, to whom they gave an O'Neills ball.
+The club has known worldwide fame, most in the Irish media, for a meeting with Pope Francis, to whom they gave an O'Neills ball.
 The curious picture became viral in Ireland.

+In recent years, the club has participated in various exhibitions and community events, including collaborations with the Irish Embassy to the Holy See and Gaelic Games Europe to showcase Gaelic games during the "Jubilee of Sport" in Rome.
+In 2025, these efforts included gifting a special Rome Hibernia GAA jersey to Pope Leo XIV.

 They are twinned with Azur Gaels team from Nice, France.